What doctors won't tell you about your parent's decline

 How to Interpret the Silence

-Sometimes pessimism wears the face of protection.
+Silence from a doctor is not the same as reassurance; it is the absence of information.
 A doctor who believes your parent's situation will gradually worsen might choose not to dwell on that reality during the appointment.
 They're protecting your parent from despair, or so they tell themselves.
 What feels like protection to the doctor can feel like silence to you.
 You leave the appointment knowing that something is different, sensing that the doctor has some concerns, but having no actual information about what those concerns are or what they mean.

 You need to distinguish between actual information and comfortable silence.
 A doctor who says, "His blood pressure is good, let's see him again in six months," might be saying everything is fine.
 Or they might be saying, "Everything I can measure looks stable right now, but I'm still concerned about his cognition and I want to monitor it more."
 The same sentence can mean two different things depending on what's not being said.
 The unspoken part is often more important than the spoken part.